-You must obtain drugs and supplies at a Participating Pharmacy (including our Mail-Order Pharmacy) or in a prepackaged take-home supply from a Participating Facility or Participating Medical Office.
+You must obtain drugs and supplies at a Participating Pharmacy (including our Mail-Order Pharmacy).
 You may obtain a first fill of a drug or supply at any Participating Pharmacy.
 All refills must be obtained through a pharmacy owned and operated by Kaiser Permanente (including our Mail-Order Pharmacy), or at another Participating Pharmacy that we designate for covered refills.
 See your Medical Facility Directory, visit kp.org/directory/nw, or contact Member Services.